 Each year, when Earth Day comes around; someone will inevitably say something like “today is Earth Day,” or even “happy Earth Day.”
 My response has always been: “EVERY day is Earth Day.”

 What can I say?
 I just can’t help it.
 Every day really should be Earth Day, right?

-Can it really be that today was the 46th Earth Day already?
+Can it really be that we just had the 49th Earth Day already?
 Holy Carp I’m getting up there.
 I was 16 when Earth Day was first plopped onto the calendar in 1970.
 Seems like last week!
 I wondered what ever became of the Earth Day flag.
 I found a picture of it on line, but I can’t post it because it has a copyright warning and I’m too lazy to ask permission.
 However, you can click on this link and go look for yourself:

 I’d love to say I’m all warm and fuzzy about the progress we’ve made, but there’s so much more to do.
 I want to scream every time I see someone with bottled water.
 Of course, I’m not interested in banning bottled water completely.
 There are times when it’s the easiest way to get safe drinking water like during a disaster, etc. But most of the time, bottled water is a big fat waste.
 Many times the source is municipally treated water.
 In other words, it’s tap water in a plastic bottle (made from petroleum), which gets shipped many miles to a place that already has municipally treated water.